'Huddled in the cold': Trampers take wrong turn in extreme weather - saved by cell phone call

-A couple rescued from Mount Holdsworth in Manawatu on Saturday night would have likely suffered from hypothermia had they not been found in the dark, police say.
+A couple rescued from Mount Holdsworth in Wairarapa on Saturday night would have likely suffered from hypothermia had they not been found in the dark, police say.

 The couple had planned a gentle walk from Holdsworth Rd to Atiwhakatu Hut and on to Jumbo Hut for the night.